Information Theoretic Data Injection Attacks with Sparsity Constraints: System model

-where $P_{A^m}$ is the distribution of $A^m$.
-Since the Gaussian distribution minimizes the mutual information between the state variables and the compromised observations subject to a fixed covariance matrix \cite{SI_TIT_13}, we adopt a Gaussian random attack framework given by
+where $P_{A^m}$ is the distribution of the random attack vector $A^m$}.
+Since the Gaussian distribution minimizes the mutual information between the state variables and the compromised observations {with} a fixed covariance matrix~\cite{SI_TIT_13}, we adopt a Gaussian random attack {framework} given by

 where $\bm{\Sigma}_{A\!A}$ is the covariance matrix of attack vector $A^m$.
 Consequently, the compromised observations denoted by $Y_A^m$ are given by

 where $Y_A^m$ follows a multivariate Gaussian distribution given by